Updated on August 8, 2019

-It’s August 7, 2018 as of this article’s posting so we still have about 14 weeks until start of the 2018-19 Lake Tahoe winter ski season.
-Checking in with meteorologists at NOAA (National Oceanic and Atmospheric Administration seasonal climate outlooks for November – December – January 2019-20) reveals their long range winter forecast for 2019-2020 ski season to be a 70% chance that we will have an El Niño winter season which calls for a warmer than average winter across the United States especially the Sierras and Lake Tahoe.
+It’s August 8, 2019 as of this article’s posting so we still have about 14 weeks until start of the 2019-20 Lake Tahoe winter ski season.
+Checking in with meteorologists at NOAA (National Oceanic and Atmospheric Administration seasonal climate outlooks for November – December – January 2019-20) reveals their long range winter forecast for 2019-2020 ski season to be a higher probability of an El Niño winter season which calls for a warmer than average winter across the United States especially the Sierras and Lake Tahoe.

 Specifically, the Pacific Northwest and the Northern Rockies will all see below average chances of precipitation from October through December.
 However, Colorado, parts of Utah, and the Southern Rockies are all expected to see above-average precipitation for the start of the season.
 New England is expected to see average precipitation throughout the start of the winter.

 While predictions for low precipitation averages and warmer temperatures are not good news for powder chasers among us, it’s important to remember that this just an early forecast; bookmark this page to revisit as we’ll post updates as the season draws closer.

 Keep in mind last season’s precipitation called for mostly average precipitation across much of the country, with higher than average precipitation in Colorado and much of the Rockies.
 This turned out to be incorrect, Utah and much of the Pacific Northwest saw average to higher than average precipitation totals.

 If this ski season ends up bringing record low snowfall levels for the Lake Tahoe area, which season pass is a best value buy so you can have the option to ski other destinations blessed with fresh powder?